Property Division Attorney

-In Oregon, the allocation of property must be “equitable,” which means that the property division must be fair to both parties, considering all of the facts and circumstances of each case.
+Unlike its neighboring states of Washington and California, Oregon is not a “community property” state.
+Rather, in Oregon, the allocation of property must be “equitable,” which means that the property division must be fair to both parties, considering all of the facts and circumstances of each case.
 There are statutes and decisions from the Oregon Supreme Court and Oregon Court of Appeals that provide guidance on what the outcome of a contested property division may be.

 Under current Oregon law, there are two kinds, or categories, of property: (1) marital property, which includes all property of any kind in which either party has any interest, regardless of when it was acquired, and (2) marital assets, which consist solely of property acquired during the marriage.
 The category of marital assets includes increases in the value of premarital property.

+Peter has helped his clients deal with a wide range of property division issues, from non-disputed, simple property settlements to the division of multi-million dollar estates with complex assets, premarital credits, inheritances, and valuation issues.
 Regardless of the facts of your case, Peter will work with you to help you obtain a fair property division result.Previous Page

 Copyright © by Peter Bunch.
 All rights reserved.
 No part of this website may be reproduced in any form without written permission.